JoseIVP/transport-protocols-simulator/README.md

-We use [Mocha][mocha] for testing the transport protocols library, as the tests can be run on the browser. **To run the tests you will have to use an HTTP server**, because we use JavaScript modules and this have some CORS security requirements.
-We recommend the [Live Server][live-server] extension for VS Code, this will execute any changes automatically, but just to make sure, **we also recommend you to manually reload the page when running tests**.
+We use [Mocha][mocha] for testing the transport protocols library, as the tests can be run on the browser. **To run the tests you will have to use an HTTP server**, because we use JavaScript modules and these have some CORS security requirements.
+We recommend the [Live Server][live-server] extension for VS Code, it will execute any changes automatically, but just to make sure, **we also recommend you to manually reload the page when running tests**.

 To run the tests you have to execute the file `mocha.html` on the browser.
 If you are using VS Code with Live Server, right click over the file in the editor and then click over "Open with Live Server".

-To make changes to the tests, this are under `js/tests`.
-If you only want to run a subset of the tests, read about [exclusive tests][exclusive-tests] in the Mocha documentation.
+To make changes to the tests, these are under `js/tests`.
+If you only want to run a subset of them, read about [exclusive tests][exclusive-tests] in the Mocha documentation.